Office of Special Trial Counsel Frequently Asked Questions

 Q: As a Sailor, how will I be impacted by military justice reforms?
 How will the OSTC affect me?

 A: The adoption of these reforms has been – and will continue to be – seamless.
 There has been no interruption in military justice services across the Fleet.
-The establishment of the OSTC – an entity that is independent of a service member’s chain of command – and the implementation of other reforms help promote fairness for all personnel.
+The establishment of the OSTC – an entity that is independent from a service member’s chain of command – and the implementation of other reforms help promote fairness for all personnel.
 The Navy is working hard to maintain a military justice system worthy of your trust.

 Q: Is there a new process for reporting sexual assault after these military justice reforms?